 What is nice is that you can request certain colors from this shop and they can do their best to try to accommodate based on what is available at the time of ordering as certain beehives are located near buckwheat flowers for example, and this produces a darker wax.

 Another unique ordering options with this company, is that you can request special wrapping if you want to avoid any or all plastics.

 They will package their beeswax for you with wax paper or plain, regular paper.
 You can even supply them with your own wrapping materials for no extra charge.

 This small shop is a direct from the beekeeper experience.
 Based in Newton Falls, Ohio, Stephanie is a second-generation beekeeper whose core mission is to practice, share and promote ethical, sustainable beekeeping.

 About her beekeeping practices, she says: I am also committed to being the best steward, as well as raising awareness of the importance of honeybees, and our local pollinator insects to our environment and food consumption.
 I take the health of all my honeybees very seriously.
 I love sharing my passion with my family, friends, customers, and well anyone who wants to learn about honeybees and their importance to our environment.

-Stephanie's beeswax is cleaned and is triple filtered from her own hives when she collects honey.
+Stephanie's beeswax is cleaned and is triple filtered from her own hives when she harvests.
 The bees on her farm are naturally treated which means no antibiotics, drugs or non-organic chemicals are used, and they never bleach beeswax.
+We love this.

 We hope you found this list of where you can purchase beeswax direct from the beekeepers handy!
 Be sure to bookmark it or share it so you can find it again, as we will update with more great sellers.